Maroor/Csis-200/README.md

-Where is CSIS 200 class located
+Where is CSIS 200
-Introduction to Cybersecurity
+Title: Introduction to Cybersecurity
-Factors of authentication:
-Physical object - credit card, ATM card, phone, or fob Biometric scan - fingerprint, palm print, as well as facial or voice recognition
+There are two Factors of authentication:Physical object - credit card, ATM card, phone, or fob Biometric scan - fingerprint, palm print, as well as facial or voice recognition